DeliciousHair/docker-slurm/README.md

 This was originally a fork of [a similar project][source-repo], but it has been altered to the point of being completely different and became it's own thing.
-The purpose of this container is to provide a containerised means of accessing existing slurm accounting data for (possibly offline) analytics without having to use [sacct][sacct-page] on a production system and all the possible risks that can involve.
+The purpose of this work is to provide a containerised means of accessing existing slurm accounting data for (possibly offline) analytics work without having to use [sacct][sacct-page] on a production system with all the possible risks and limitations that may involve.

 ## Who is this for?
 The scenario: